-US scientists announce fusion energy breakthrough
+Breakthrough in nuclear fusion energy announced

 Dr Melanie Windridge, CEO of Fusion Energy Insights, told the BBC: "Fusion has been exciting scientists since they first figured out what was causing the Sun to shine.
 These results today really put us on the path to the commercialization of the technology."

-Prof Jeremy P. Chittenden, professor of plasma physics and co-director of the Centre for Inertial Fusion Studies at Imperial College London called it "a true breakthrough moment" which proves 'the 'holy grail' of fusion, can indeed be achieved".
+Prof Jeremy P. Chittenden, professor of plasma physics and co-director of the Centre for Inertial Fusion Studies at Imperial College London called it "a true breakthrough moment".

+"It proves that the long sought-after goal, the 'holy grail' of fusion, can indeed be achieved," he said.

 This has been the sentiment echoed by physicists globally, who praised the work of the international science community.